4.58 from 19 votes

 “This recipe is EPIC!”

-Braised Pork Loin Roast in Dijon Mustard Sauce on white platter with meat fork.
+Braised Pork Loin in Dijon Mustard Sauce on a scalloped oval platter garnished with thyme sprigs.

 Why This Recipe is a Keeper!